gtrxAC/discord-wap/README.md

 ## How to use
 A public instance is hosted at http://146.59.80.3/wap, but it is recommended to host your own instance if possible.

+Using a secondary/alt account is recommended for safety.
+Additionally, the servers list may fail to load if the account is a member of too many servers.

 You will need:
 * A Discord account
 * A way to get that account's token (either a PC or an Android device with the Puffin browser installed)